Ontario Animal Health Network (OAHN) Swine Network Quarterly Veterinary Report

 Disease Surveillance Discussion

-Jessica reported that there have been 9 additional cases in Q3 2023 thus far with no new cases reported since July 17.
+Jessica also reported that there have been 9 additional cases in Q3 2023 thus far with no new cases reported since July 17.

 Porcine Respiratory and Reproductive Virus (PRRS)

 On the clinical impressions survey there were 39 % of practitioners that indicated that PRRS (breeding herd) had increased activity in Q2 compared to Q1.
 There were 54% of practitioners that indicated increased PRRS (growing herd) in Q2 compared to Q1.
 One practitioner commented that PRRS eliminations continue to be more difficult.
 The elimination protocols that previously yielded consistent results are now less predictable.
 One practitioner commented that their seems to be an increase in severe PRRS impacting growing pigs down stream.
 This is also leading to immunosuppression and increase in secondary infections.
 Appeared to be less “seasonal relief” as we entered into the warmer months of Q2.

 OMAFRA Swine Disease Dashboard

 Dr. Hannah Golightly provided an overview of the OMAFRA Swine Disease Dashboard for Q2 2023:

 There were 19 detections of Salmonella in Q2 2023 compared to 30 detections reported in Q1 2023.

 Dr. Golightly reviewed a new level of analysis for Salmonella isolations.
 This new report differentiates between cases where Salmonella was isolated through enrichment or there is a quantified level of culture growth signified by the levels of 2+, 3+ or 4+ growth.